CWOA/MetricLearningIdentification/README.md

 To replicate the results obtained in our paper, please download the OpenCows2020 dataset at: [https://www.data.bris.ac.uk/data](https://www.data.bris.ac.uk/data) and searching for `OpenCows2020`.
 Place the identification folder in `datasets/OpenCows2020/`.
-A selective set of weights from the paper are included in the `weights/identificaiton` folder.
+A selective set of weights from the paper are included in the `weights` folder.

 To train the model, use `python train.py -h` to get help with setting command line arguments.
-To train on your own dataset, write your own dataset class for managing loading the data (similarly to `datasets/OpenCows2020/`), import it into train.py and add the case to the `def setup(args)` method:
+To train on your own dataset, write your own dataset class for managing loading the data (similarly to `datasets/OpenCows2020/`), import it into `utilities/utils.py` and add the case to the `def selectDataset(args)` method.

 To test a trained model, use `python test.py -h` to get help with setting command line arguments.